wntrblm/Micronova/user_guide/docs/index.md

 If you need help finding a power supply or want to double check compatibility before purchasing, please [reach out to us](mailto:support@winterbloom.com).

 In some advanced or unusual racks, you may want to power Micronova through its screw terminals.
 This might be the case if you're using a large DC power supply such as Mean Well's [RS series](https://www.digikey.com/en/products/detail/mean-well-usa-inc/RS-150-15/7706170).
 Ensure that the power supply's voltage output is between 15V and 20V.
-You can use either of the two screw terminal blocks on the upper side of the board (but not the one labeled `switch`).
+You can use either of the two screw terminal blocks on the upper side of the board- just not the one labeled `switch`.
 Connect the power supply to Micronova using appropriately sized hook up wire (20 or 22 AWG stranded is recommended).

 ![Illustration of Micronova powered using the screw terminals](images/screw-terminal-power.svg)